Joshua Mycock

 Joshua Mycock, PLA, ASLA

-Discipline Lead
+Discipline Lead | Associate

-Joshua Mycock is a Discipline Lead in the Planning and Landscape Architecture group in Central Texas.
+Joshua Mycock is a Discipline Lead and Associate in the Planning and Landscape Architecture group in Central Texas.
 Growing up in the Texas Hill Country and the surrounding area has taught him the importance of being a steward to the unique ecosystems within Texas.
 Josh’s passion to preserve and restore the environment led him to Texas A&M University where he graduated with a Bachelor of Landscape Architecture in 2008.
 His drive to learn about plants within ecosystems and his curiosity for understanding how things are built has helped shape his career as a Landscape Architect.
 Josh has played a key role in noteworthy projects around San Antonio: Pearl Brewery, Trinity University, Confluence Park, Witte Museum, and the San Antonio River Mission Reach Trail & Ecosystem Restoration.

 Q+A